Avalue-Technology/edge.ai.jetson.agx.orin.AIB-NIAO-S/README.md

 # Introduction
-This article primarily introduces how to install Docker, Ollama, Llama3.2 Vision, Molmo 7B on the AIB-NIAO-S Ubuntu 22.04 environment provided by Avalue Technology Inc.
+This article primarily introduces how to install Docker, Ollama and run Edge AI Models through Ollama on the AIB-NIAO-S Ubuntu 22.04 environment provided by Avalue Technology Inc.

 # Docker - JetPack 5.x (R35.x)
 How to install Docker when target device with NVIDIA JetPack 5.x. - [Docker_JetPack_5.x.md](./Docker_JetPack_5.x.md)